 We can get our thoughts and feelings taken over by outside circumstances beyond our control, and it can knock us down.
 Once we learn, we do have the power and choice within ourselves to choose how we are going to respond to outside circumstances.

 Learning to read the warning signs.
-We can all get caught up in life, our minds and bodies can become drained easily when we have enormous amounts of tension, sadness, fear, anger, resentment, frustration when you feel it building.
-Try to make sleep a priority, cut down on caffeine late in the day, try going to bed 5 minutes early each night, and if you’re struggling to fall asleep try getting up 5 minutes early each morning, try to get organised the night before if you’re always rushing in the morning.
+We can all get caught up in life.
+Our minds and bodies can become drained easily when we have enormous amounts of tension, sadness, fear, anger, resentment, frustration when you feel it building.
+Try to make sleep a priority, cut down on caffeine late in the day, try going to bed 5 minutes early each night, and if you’re struggling to fall asleep, try getting up 5 minutes earlier each morning, try to get organised the night before if you’re always rushing in the morning.
 Take naps if you can, not too late in the day.
 Otherwise, it might affect your sleep and night, avoiding bright or stimulating things for at least 30 mins before bed, calming music instead.

 Writing down on paper all the things that you’re worried about, then an easy action step next to each one.
 Know why you need to change something about a situation, know what the outcome is that you want, then even if you don’t know how right now, focusing on the why and the outcome, you will find a way, just start with those small steps first.

 Taking walks, or getting some exercise, meditation or yoga, releasing dopamine to pick you up and also helps you rest easier.

-Stop and break if you feel pressure brewing, it ok to stop for five and breath, really think and focus on your breathing.
+Stop and take a break if you feel pressure brewing.
+It ok to stop for five and breathe.
+Really think and focus on your breathing.